What to Wear for Family Photos: Complete 2026 Style Guide

 Frequently Asked Questions

-Should everyone wear the exact same color?
+Should everyone wear the exact same color for family photos?

 How formal should we dress for outdoor family photos?

-When should we avoid wearing white?
+When should we avoid wearing white for family photos?

 Can we incorporate patterns into our family photo outfits?